 Five Guidelines to Creating an Effective Savings Plan

-The time to create a savings plan is not when you need the money most.
+The time to create a savings plan is not once you need the money most.
 There will be all kinds of situations in your life requiring money.
 Whether that is an emergency situation like job loss or something you know will happen like retirement, it’s important you have the money you need to sustain you during those times.
-In a study conducted by Bankrate.com, results showed that 21 percent of Americans don’t save anything at all, and an additional 48 percent of people save 10 percent or less of their income.
+In a study conducted by Bankrate, results showed that 21 percent of Americans don’t save anything at all, and an additional 48 percent of people save 10 percent or less of their income.
 Do you fall into one of those categories?

 The good news is it’s never too late to start saving.
 Whether you get started with a high yield savings account or are just throwing spare change into a jar, do something.
 The following are five guidelines to help you get a fresh start with a new savings plan.

-1. Make Saving a Fixed Priority
+1. Make Your Savings Plan a Fixed Priority

 Rather than waiting until all your bills and expenses are paid and saving any extra you have left, prioritize saving.
 Make it a fixed item just as you would your mortgage payment or utility bills.
 Overspending happens when people don’t prioritize or know where their money is going.
 If you already have your savings set aside, you won’t be able to unconsciously spend it on something you don’t really need.

-There are some different types of savings accounts that you might consider to do this.
+There are some different types of best savings accounts that you might consider to do this.
 They include high yield savings accounts and standard accounts.
 The benefit of opening one that’s high yield is you’ll reach your goals faster.
 These accounts offer more when it comes to interest earned.
 Add that to what you are able to put into the account, and it multiplies more quickly.

 Certificates are another great option for a higher return on investment.
 They earn more in interest, but to receive that promised return, your deposit will have to remain in the credit union for a longer period of time.
 This is great for long-term savings.